 Wear clothes that don't have metal buttons or snaps.
 Don't wear an underwire bra.
 If your clothing has too much metal, you may be asked to change into a gown.

 Check with your insurance company

-Health insurance companies typically cover lung cancer screening for those who meet the guidelines specified by the U.S. Preventive Services Task Force.
-These guidelines recommend annual screening for people with a 30 pack year history beginning at age 55.
+In the United States, health insurance companies typically cover lung cancer screening for those who meet the guidelines specified by the U.S. Preventive Services Task Force.
+These guidelines recommend annual screening beginning at age 55 for people with a 30 pack year history of smoking.
+They recommend continuing annual screening until age 80 or until you develop serious health conditions that limit the benefit of screening.
 Check with your health insurance provider to be sure lung cancer screening is covered under your plan.